aws-samples/amazon-cognito-vue-workshop/docs/API-Deploy.md

   "https://qbj694xaih.execute-api.us-east-1.amazonaws.com/prod/contact/";
 ```

 Be sure that you include **/contact/** after your API endpoint URL.
 This points to the **contact** resource on the API Gateway endpoint.
 After you have completed this you can restart your application if needed.
-Next you will test your application.
+Next you will test all the functionality of your application.

 ## [Test Your Application](Testing.md)